Tyler Conklin Player Prop Bets for NFL Week 12 | Minnesota vs. San Francisco 11/28/2021

 Season Stats

-- Conklin has put up a 388-yard season so far (38.8 per game) with three touchdowns, hauling in 38 passes on 52 targets.
+- Conklin has totaled 388 yards on 38 receptions with three touchdowns, averaging 38.8 yards per game, on 52 targets.

-- Conklin (eight red zone targets) has been the recipient of 19.0% of his team's 42 red zone pass attempts.
+- With eight targets in the red zone this season, Conklin has been on the receiving end of 19.0% of his team's 42 red zone pass attempts.

-- The Vikings, who rank 15th in the NFL in points scored, have dropped back to pass 57.3% of the time while running the football 42.7% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Conklin's matchup with the 49ers.